 Composting Capacity

-Compost tumblers have more capacity as compared to worm bins.
+Compost tumblers have more capacity than worm bins.
 Tumblers usually have a capacity of 3-10 cubic feet and are ideal for a medium to a large family with a medium to a large lawn.
-Worm bins are smaller in size and are ideal for people living in apartments with a few plants at their homes.
-They come in different shapes and sizes but are considerably small as compared to compost tumblers.
+Worm bins are smaller in size and are ideal for people living in apartments or with a few plants at their homes.
+They come in different shapes and sizes but are considerably smaller than compost tumblers.

 Space Requirement

 Compost tumblers need a lot more space as compared to worm bins.
 You cannot place them inside your apartment or home.
 You will have to adjust them to your garden or walkways.
-Worm bins, on the other hand, are small, compact, and can be adjusted inside your apartment or somewhere in the kitchen, provided you are comfortable with worms inside your house.
+Worm bins are small, compact, and can be adjusted inside your apartment or somewhere in the kitchen.

 Working Temperature

 Another feature to consider while working with worm bins is the temperature.
 Worm bins do not work well in the extreme winter or summer seasons.
 You will have to provide them with an optimum working temperature in this case.
-Compost tumblers, on the other hand, work very well in extreme temperatures because of their thick materials.
-They can maintain a constant internal temperature needed for microbial activity.
+Compost tumblers are resistant to outer temperatures due to thick materials.
+They can maintain a constant internal temperature.

 Composting Speed

 Compost tumbler needs little time from you.
 You just have to add the compost batch, close the lid, and rotate it daily.
-Worm composting needs some proper care, attention, and time.
-You need to make bedding for worms, feed them, make sure that the bin is not too dry or wet, and the temperature is optimum for the proper and effective working of worms.
-Despite all this, the speed of composting in a worm bin is far superior to tumblers.
+Worm composting needs proper care, attention, and time.
+You need to make bedding for worms, feed them, make sure that the bin is not too dry or wet, and maintain optimum temperature.

 Ease of Use and Functionality